• Skip to primary navigation

 Instructions

-• Add the water, sugar, and basil leaves to a medium-sized, heavy-bottomed pot (do not use an aluminum or un-coated cast iron pot).
+• Add the water and sugar to a large, heavy-bottomed pot (do not use an aluminum or un-coated cast iron pot).

-• Heat just until the sugar has dissolved and then add half of cut apricots and the cheesecloth bundle of crushed pits.
-Simmer for 30 minutes, stirring every 10 minutes or so.
-(I don't like to mash the fruit, because I like to end up with big chunks in the preserves.)
-Add the remaining half of the cut apricots and simmer for another 30 minutes, again, stirring from time to time.
+• Heat just until the sugar has dissolved and then add half of cut apricots and simmer for 30 minutes, stirring every 10 minutes or so.
+Add the remaining half of the cut apricots and simmer until soft, about another 30 to 45 minutes, again, stirring from time to time.

 NOTES

-If you find yourself with tons of apricots, make as much of the preserves as you can at once!
+If you find yourself with tons of apricots, make as much as you can at once!
 Here is a guide to Sterilizing Jars for Preserves.

 NUTRITION